 - Firm: The Firm Pillow has an 86/14 ratio of feathers to down-blend so it balances out firmness with fluffiness for great support through the night.
 We recommend our Firm Pillows for back sleepers.

 - Mid-Plush: Our Mid-Plush has a dual-core construction, meaning that it is a firm feather pillow inside of a plush pillow.
-It has a great balance of support and plushness, so you kind of get the best of both a firm and plush pillow in one.
-We recommend the Mid-Plush for side sleepers.
+It has a great balance of support and plushness, offering a “best of both worlds” with a firm and plush pillow in one – we recommend the Mid-Plush for side sleepers.

 - Plush: Our Plush Pillow is 100% Down fill and is super soft and plushy.
 We recommend it for stomach sleepers.